Five Finger Death Punch: Formation, The Way of the Fist and Roberts' departure (2005–2009)

-Departure of Roberts and War Is the Answer (2009–2010)
+War Is the Answer (2009–2010)

 In May 2009, Five Finger Death Punch announced their second studio album, War Is the Answer.
 The album was produced by Kevin Churko and mixed by Randy Staub.
 The album debuted at number 7 on the Billboard 200 and has been certified platinum by the RIAA.
 The first single from the album, "Hard to See", was released on July 21, 2009.
 To promote War Is the Answer, Five Finger Death Punch embarked on "The Shock and Raw" US Tour.
 Main support on the tour was provided by Shadows Fall, with additional support coming from Otep and 2Cents.
 Upon completing the US run of the tour, Five Finger Death Punch then brought the Shock and Raw tour to Europe, finishing off with a run of dates in the UK.
 Main support for these dates was again Shadows Fall, and opening acts for the UK portion of the tour were Rise To Remain and Magnacult.

 The second single from War Is the Answer, "Walk Away", was released on November 2, 2009.
 The album also spawned two UK-only singles, "Dying Breed", released on November 16, 2009, and "No One Gets Left Behind", released on March 8, 2010.
-During March 2010, Five Finger Death Punch traveled to Iraq and played 10 shows for the United States troops.
+During March 2010, Five Finger Death Punch traveled to Iraq and played 10 shows for the U.S. troops.
 The band's cover of Bad Company's self-titled song was released as the fifth single from War Is the Answer on May 17, 2010.
 On their way to perform at Rock am Ring and Rock im Park Zoltan Bathory, Matt Snell and Jeremy Spencer were detained by German police for alleged international weapons violations.
 After recognizing the event as a misunderstanding, German police released the band members and they appeared at both Rock im Park on June 4, 2010, and Rock am Ring June 6, 2010, as scheduled.

 Five Finger Death Punch also played the Maurice Jones Main Stage at the 2010 Download Festival on June 12, 2010.
 While playing the song "Dying Breed", their set was cut due to too many people crowd surfing up to the stage.
 They were allowed to play one final song, "The Bleeding".
 They played the main stage at Mayhem Festival 2010 with Korn, Rob Zombie and Lamb of God from July 10 until August 14, 2010.
 On August 17, 2010, they performed the songs "Bad Company" and "Hard to See" on the ABC show Jimmy Kimmel Live!.
 On September 16, 2010, The band released "Far from Home" as the sixth single from War Is the Answer.
 They supported Godsmack on their "The Oracle 2010" tour from October 3 – November 4, 2010.
 The song, "Dying Breed" was featured on the soundtrack for Namco Bandai Games' remake of Splatterhouse, released on November 23, 2010.